 Extraction of curved or long tooth roots

-Some patients have dilaceration or long curved teeth that are not suitable for a simple extraction.
+Some patients have dilaceration or long curved teeth unsuitable for a simple extraction.
 A surgical extraction is necessary since pulling them may cause potential risks of breaking the tooth roots and cause other complications.

 How does a surgical dental extraction work?